munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 7: July 4, 2019
 **Today's Progress**: Started the Intro to Descriptive Statistics free course on Udacity to sharpen my statistics skills for data analysis.🤩.

+### Day 8: July 5, 2019
+**Today's Progress**: Continued learning the Intro to Descriptive Statistics free course on Udacity to sharpen my statistics skills for data analysis.
+Covered 80% of lesson 1 🤩.